AviatrixSystems/Docs/HowTos/firewall_network_faq.rst

 |multi_region_aviatrix_edge|

-FireNet Deployment Model 6 - Multi Firewall Networks
+FireNet Deployment Model 6 - Two Firewall Networks
 --------------------------------------------------------

-You can deploy multiple Firewall Networks, one dedicated for VPC to VPC traffic inspection and another for Egress inspection.
+You can deploy two Firewall Networks, one dedicated for VPC to VPC traffic inspection and another for Ingress/Egress inspection.

+When Ingress inspection is deployed, make sure you enable SNAT on the firewall instance to source NAT the private IP address of NLB or a third party load balancer the IP address of LAN (or Trusted) interface of the FireNet.

 |multi_firewall|